ANOVA with R

 You can bring your own data to this course and run a one-way ANOVA on it.

-Please prepare a comma-separated-values (CSV) file with UNIX line endings (\n) that contains several (more than 2) columns corresponding to the groups of data whose means you would like to compare.
-All groups should contain the same number of observations (a "balanced" ANOVA design).
+Prepare a comma-separated-values (CSV) file with UNIX line endings (\n) that consists of columns corresponding to the groups of data.
+You can do this easily with Excel.
+The first row shall contain the group labels.
+Ideally all groups should contain the same number of observations (a "balanced" ANOVA design).
+Save this file on the laptop that you bring to the course.

 Practical information